NVIDIA/nvidia-terraform-modules/gke/README.md

 2. Requires the Terraform cli @ Version 1.3.4 or higher -- [Download here](https://developer.hashicorp.com/terraform/downloads)

-2. To run this module assumes elevated permissions in your GCP account, specifically permissions to create VPC networks, GKE clusters, and Compute nodes.
+3. To run this module assumes elevated permissions (Kubernetes Engine Admin) in your GCP account, specifically permissions to create VPC networks, GKE clusters, and Compute nodes.
 This will not work on accounts using the "free plan" as you cannot use GPU nodes until a billing account is attached and activated.

-3. You will need to enable both the Kubernetes API and the Compute Engine APIs enabled.
+4. You will need to enable both the Kubernetes API and the Compute Engine APIs enabled.
 Click [the GKE tab in the GCP panel](https://console.cloud.google.com/kubernetes) for your project and enable the GKE API, which will also enable the Compute engine API at the same time

-4. Ensure you have [GPU Quota](https://cloud.google.com/compute/quotas#gpu_quota) in your desired region/zone.
+5. Ensure you have [GPU Quota](https://cloud.google.com/compute/quotas#gpu_quota) in your desired region/zone.
 You can [request](GPU Quota) if it is not enabled in a new account.
 You will need quota for both `GPUS_ALL_REGIONS` and for the specific SKU in the desired region.

 ## Usage